Chent-AU/cs2-turnbinds/README.md

 #### How to use:
 Upon first use, run the `setup.ahk` file, it will prompt you for inputs about your binds, sensitivty and toggle keys.
 Press run to start.
 After setting your binds, you can just run the `turnbinds.ahk` file to enable to script.
-The script will start disabled, and can be toggled on and off by using your `Toggle Key`
+The script will start disabled, and can be toggled on and off by using your `Toggle Key`.

+The slow speed key will make the turnbinds turn at the slower yaw rate while held, otherwise the normal yaw speed will be used.